epeec/Lapser/README.md

 application build step;
 to compile this library, having the GASPI header files is enough.

-If you choose to compile GSSP as a shared library (the default option), remember to run `ldconfig` after installing the library, to set up the appropriate bindings in your system linker.
+If you choose to compile Lapser as a shared library (the default option), remember to run `ldconfig` after installing the library, to set up the appropriate bindings in your system linker.